If you have entered work, what happens next?

-For the first time this year the initial round of selection will be made from digital images of artworks, from which the judges will shortlist up to 4,000 entries to be delivered to the Academy for a second round.
+The first round of selection is made from digital images of artworks, from which the judges will shortlist up to 4,000 entries to be delivered to the Academy for the final round.

 If you are successful in the first, digital round, we will notify you by email and ask you to deliver your artwork to the Royal Academy for the next round of selection.

 You can also check the progress of your submission using your Summer Exhibition account whenever you like.

 Make sure you read the Terms and Conditions of Entry.

 The deadline for submitting artworks has now passed.
 Please note, we are currently receiving high volumes of calls and emails, if you have been in touch we will respond to you as soon as possible.

 The results of the first round of judging will be sent out on Thursday 15th March.
 Shortlisted works should be delivered to the Academy for the final round of judging.